Engineering · 5 min read

 Benchmarking Next-gen N2D-Milan instances on Google Cloud Platform

-Written by Ishan Chattopadhyaya, Apache Solr committer & PMC Member (@ichattopadhyaya) and Jaime Yap, Director of Engineering at FullStory (@jaimeyap)
+Written by Ishan Chattopadhyaya, Apache Solr committer & PMC Member (@ichattopadhyaya) and Jaime Yap, Director of Engineering at Fullstory (@jaimeyap)

 Last year, we shared our experiences migrating our primary analytics database from N1 to N2D instances based on second-generation AMD EPYC™ Rome processors in Google Cloud.
 We saw huge real-world improvements to both long-tail latency, as well as overall system stability.
 So when we heard that Google was beta testing new VM instances based on third-generation AMD EPYC™ Milan, we were understandably excited to get our hands on them to try them out!